Hard Carbon Density and Conductivity vs Prussian Blue: Sodium-Ion Battery Powder Test Data

 3. Test Results and Analysis

-Prussian blue and its analogues feature a three-dimensional open framework that enables efficient sodium ion intercalation and deintercalation, making them ideal cathode materials for SIBs.
-Although PBAs offer a theoretical specific capacity of 170 mAh/g and good cycling stability, practical application has been limited by issues such as structural vacancies, coordinated water molecules, and poor rate capability.
-These factors reduce specific capacity, impede ionic conductivity, and can lead to structural collapse during cycling.
+Prussian blue and its analogues feature a three-dimensional open framework that enables efficient sodium-ion intercalation and deintercalation, making them attractive cathode materials for sodium-ion batteries.
+Although PBAs offer a theoretical specific capacity of approximately 170 mAh/g and good cycling stability, practical application has been limited by structural vacancies, coordinated water molecules, and poor rate capability — all of which reduce specific capacity, impede ionic conductivity, and risk structural collapse during cycling.

 Modification strategies have been developed to enhance the physical and electrochemical properties of PBAs.
-Figure 5 presents the resistivity and conductivity results for the four Prussian blue samples.
-PB-2 and PB-4 are modified versions of PB-1 and PB-3, respectively.
-The results clearly show that PB-2 and PB-4 exhibit superior conductivity, confirming that material modifications can effectively improve electronic transport.
+Figure 5 presents resistivity and conductivity results for PB-1 through PB-4.
+PB-2 and PB-4 are modified versions of PB-1 and PB-3 respectively, and clearly show superior electronic conductivity, confirming that material modification effectively improves electron transport in Prussian blue.

 ![]() |